 I’m generally a big fan of Cathay Pacific, though there are some areas in which they’ve historically lagged.
-One of those areas is wifi.
+One of those areas is Wi-Fi.

 Cathay Pacific’s A350 business class

-Note that on the 777 the addition of wifi is coming at a cost, sort of.
-Not only is Cathay Pacific installing wifi on their 777s, but they’re also adding more seats.
+Note that on the 777 the addition of Wi-Fi is coming at a cost, sort of.
+Not only is Cathay Pacific installing Wi-Fi on their 777s, but they’re also adding more seats.
 They’ll go from being one of the few airlines to feature just nine seats per row in economy, to having 10 seats per row in economy, like most other airlines.

 Cathay Pacific’s 777 first class

-How many Cathay Pacific 777s have wifi?
+How Many Cathay Pacific 777s Have Wifi?

 As of now:

-So in total that means 14 or 52 Cathay Pacific Boeing 777-300ERs have wifi.
-That includes 8 out of 20 777-300ERs in a three class configuration (without first class), and 6 out of 32 Boeing 777-300ERs in a four class configuration (with first class).
+In total that means 32 of 51 Cathay Pacific Boeing 777-300ERs have Wi-Fi.
+That includes 12 out of 20 777-300ERs in a three class configuration (without first class), and 20 out of 31 Boeing 777-300ERs in a four class configuration (with first class).

-- 1 of the 3 LAX frequencies features a 777 with 10 seats per row in economy
+- 3 of the 3 LAX frequencies features a 777 with 10 seats per row in economy

 Seatmap for Cathay Pacific’s 777 with 10 seats per row

-Have you flown a Cathay Pacific 777 with wifi yet?
+Have you flown a Cathay Pacific 777 with Wi-Fi yet?
 If so, what was your experience with the Gogo 2Ku service?